apnadkarni/blt/man/palette.rst

 1. The palettees created by the **blt::palette** command are only recognized by BLT widgets.

 2. Palettees are reference counted.
-If you delete a palette, its resources are not freed until no widget is using it.
+If you delete a palette, its resources are not freed until there is no widget is using it.

 KEYWORDS
 ========